Handkock/SampleRestAPI/README.md

 - **main.go** - main entrypoint to invoke the server, init the counter and clean termination
 - **app.go** - runs the server and handles the requests
 - **counter.go** - Counter model, which takes over the db interaction and handles the counter operations

+Tests are currently only to run due to host issues inside of container:

+``make test``